 There are four important points to know about running red lights and making illegal turns at red lights in California.

-- Legal defenses exist for those accused of violating this section and violators can hire an attorney to fight any charge(s).
+- Legal defenses exist if you are accused of violating this section, and you can hire an attorney to fight any charge(s).

 - The fine for a violation can range from $35.00 to more than $100.00, plus court costs, fees and assessments.

-- A driver running a red light or making an illegal turn will also receive one point on his DMV record.
+- Running a red light or making an illegal turn adds one point on your DMV record.
 You risk getting a negligent operator license suspension if you get 4 points in 12 months, 6 points in 24 months or 8 points in 36 months.

 - 3. What are the penalties?

 - 4. Does a violation require traffic school?